kenji-ks/kenji-ks.github.io/essays/final-project-idea.md

 ## Mockup Page Ideas:

-Landing
-Login
-Search
-Individual Buildings
+Landing Page: Shows map of campus, dropdown box for building options.

+Login: Simple login page, username/password.

+Search: Provides a search bar for keywords or buildings.

-Bathroom Review Page
+Bathroom Review Page: Displays reviews for specific bathrooms.

 ## Use Case Ideas:

-User goes to landing page, logs in or signs up, gets home page, and sets up their profile.
+  -User goes to a landing page, logs in or signs up, gets a home page, and sets up their profile.

-Admin goes to landing page, logs in, gets home page, and can edit site through deleting flagged reviews or creating new bathroom pages based on new buildings.
+  -Admin goes to a landing page, logs in, gets a home page, and can edit the site by deleting flagged reviews or creating new bathroom pages based on new buildings.

-User goes to landing page, logs in, and inputs what building’s bathrooms they want to check.
+  -User goes to a landing page, logs in, and inputs which building’s bathrooms they want to check.

 ## Beyond the Basics:

-Allow students to rate bathrooms and edit/remove reviews that they have posted.
+  -Allow students to rate bathrooms and edit/remove reviews that they have posted.

-Notify students when the bathroom is being cleaned (through notifications or yellow mark).
+  -Notify students when the bathroom is being cleaned (through notifications or a yellow mark).

-Upvote/thumbs up system.
+  -Upvote/thumbs up system.

-Report system for reviews that violate guidelines.
+  -Report system for reviews that violate guidelines.

-Notify students that their review has been popular.
+  -Notify students that their review has been popular.